Josh Jung Player Props: Rangers vs. Cardinals

-On Monday, Josh Jung (.641 slugging percentage in past 10 games, including one home run) and the Texas Rangers face the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 8:05 PM ET.
+The Texas Rangers, including Josh Jung and his .590 slugging percentage over his past 10 games, take on starting pitcher Matthew Liberatore and the St. Louis Cardinals at Globe Life Field, Tuesday at 8:05 PM ET.

-He strung together three hits (going 3-for-4 with an RBI) in his last appearance against the Mariners.

 Josh Jung Game Info & Props vs. the Cardinals